-Rules, Governing Bodies / Agencies
+Rules, Governing Bodies/Agencies

 Anti-Doping - A series of regulations that identifies medication which an archer can and cannot take as an athlete.
 Testing can occur at any level of the sport, but mainly occurs at the higher levels due to cost.
 Medications should be checked on regular basis with ASADA and WADA as the lists of prohibited products do change.
-See ASADA and WADA https://www.asada.gov.au/
+See Sports Integrity Australia.